- 1 New York, New York – a Hotbed of Accounting Jobs

 New York, New York – a Hotbed of Accounting Jobs

 With over 8 million occupants, New York City is by far the largest city in America.
-Serving this massive population is a slew of businesses offering countless employment opportunities.
+Serving this massive population is a slew of businesses offering countless employment opportunities for finance professionals.
 As a result, New York City is one of the best places to find an accounting job, and in this accounting career guide, we’ll show you how to snag that dream job.

 A large number of major corporations make the city their home, including major players in the finance, media, and entertainment worlds.
 There are an abundance of opportunities for professionals at all levels and specialties, including bookkeeping, accounts payable, and staff accountant roles.